Today, the OpenDataSoft team is launching something really special; something for all you Open Data geeks out there.

-So, after the tasty map of French cheese, the state of Open Data in 2014 and SNCF Open Data, OpenDataSoft is thrilled to continue its Open Data Weekly series with this comprehensive list (and a map) of 2500+ Open Data portals around the world.
+So, after the tasty map of French cheese, the state of Open Data in 2014 and SNCF Open Data, OpenDataSoft is thrilled to continue its Open Data Weekly series with this comprehensive list (and a map) of 2600+ Open Data portals in the world.

 Our first step was to search for similar projects.
 Whether the projects were OpenGeocode or DataPortals by the Open Knowledge Foundation, what we found was interesting, but not exactly what we envisioned.
 OpenGeocode was mostly focused on American portals – for example, no French portals are listed.
 In addition, the two weren’t easy to understand either: is there an API?
 Can I download an entire dataset?
 How can I select one area of a map?

 We also found lists on Quora and StackExchange showing interesting data.
 However, we still had a problem because neither list was structured, nor were they easy to reuse without clicking the links every time.